 Each of us has an internal clock known as circadian rhythm.
-The body’s circadian rhythm is run by regular patterns of light and dark within a 24 hour period.
+The body’s circadian rhythm is run by regular patterns of light and dark within a 24-hour period.
 Basically what happens is that the natural circadian rhythm your body was used to all of your life has suddenly reversed, causing great confusion in the body.
 Not only that, a night shift worker is expected to maintain normal awake and sleep hours they were used to following on their days off.

 Night shift workers may find it very difficult to maintain regular sleep patterns in complete darkness because they are awake during the night when there is no natural light present.
 Artificial lighting doesn’t stimulate the natural biological processes in the body the way the sun does.
-This switching back and forth between irregular light and dark periods alter the production of the sleep hormone melatonin and the stress hormone cortisol.
+This switching back and forth between irregular light and dark periods alters the production of the sleep hormone melatonin and the stress hormone cortisol.

-Try to keep a strict dark and light schedule and over time your body should adjust to the new circadian rhythm.
+Try to keep a strict dark and light schedule and, over time, your body should adjust to the new circadian rhythm.
 If your night shift schedule is temporary, expect that your menstrual cycle may become disrupted again when your schedule switches back.

 8 Simple Solutions for Better Sleep

 1. Create a sleep routine.
 Try to go to bed the same time each night and wake at the same time each morning.

 2. Avoid caffeine, nicotine, stimulating herbs, and alcohol in the late afternoon or evening.

 3. Create a bedtime ritual.
 This should be done a half hour before bedtime.
 A few of these can be combined, but being consistent with your ritual is what is most important.